SOMI DENTAL GROUP BOCA RATON

 The root canal treatment

-The root canal procedure at our Boca Raton dental clinic starts with an extensive evaluation of your teeth.
+Our procedure for handling root canals in Boca Raton starts with an extensive evaluation of your teeth.
 Our dentists will identify the infected teeth and the severity of the infection.
 Next, they will administer local anesthesia to alleviate the pain.
 Root canal treatment is invasive since it involves accessing the interior of the tooth and treating it.
 It can be painful and anesthesia can make the procedure bearable.

 Once you are numbed, our dentists will start by drilling a small hole on the tooth to access the root canal.
 Next, they will clean the canal completely by removing the rotten and infected tooth pulp.